Dark mode switch icon Light mode switch icon

 Moore’s law is dying.

-People think Moore’s law is about how many transistors we can cram onto a chip.
+People commonly think Moore’s law is about how many transistors we can cram onto a chip.
 Moore’s law was really about the costs to put transistors on chips:

 The complexity for minimum component costs has increased at a rate of roughly a factor of two per year.